PayPal Standard takes customers from your site to PayPal’s secure site to finish paying for their order.

 Configuring the PayPal dashboard ↑ Back to top

 Most of the configuration is handled from WooCommerce, but there are a few items to set up at PayPal.

-It’s good practice to set up your PayPal IPN URL.
+It’s necessary for WooCommerce to set up your PayPal IPN URL.

 In your PayPal Business account, go to: Profile > Profile and settings > My selling tools.
 Click on Instant payment notifications to set your URL.